yccgroup/pfe-python-models/README.md

 ### `[rafep]` section

+* `nbins`: the number of bins used (per dimension) for estimating the configuration space covered during the sampling
-* `threshold`: for the RAFEP evaluation, samples with energy larger than `threshold * kB * temp` are discarded.
+* `threshold`: for the RAFEP evaluation, a fraction of samples with the highest energies are discarded. `threshold` specifies this fraction, e.g. `0.01` for 1%.
   This can either be a single number, or a comma-separated list of numbers, in which case the RAFEP evaluation is performed for each of the listed thresholds in turn.